shukla-arya/shukla-arya/README.md

 - ⚡ Fun fact: ...
 -->

 Hello, my name is Arya.
-I am a Data Scientist with a strong foundation in data analysis, machine learning (ML), and a growing passion for bioinformatics.
+I am a Data Scientist with a strong foundation in data analysis, machine learning (ML), and a growing passion for healthcare and bioinformatics.

 * Master’s, Data Science from Northeastern University with strong computational experience
 * Passionate about data-driven solutions for positive societal impact